 We’ve created a table here which collates the adjustment factor point schemes major universities in NSW offer.
 These consist of rural, equity, athlete, achievement/subject based points and more!

 For different entryways into uni, whether it be early entry, transfers or pathways, you can read more about alternative university entry pathways!
 Also, discover why you shouldn’t aim for a high ATAR.

 You can also find complete lists of adjustment factor schemes for other universities below:

 Looking for some extra help with your HSC?

-We have an incredible team of HSC tutors and mentors who are new HSC syllabus experts!
+We have an incredible team of HSC tutors and mentors who are HSC syllabus experts!

-We can help you master your HSC syllabus and ace your upcoming HSC assessments with personalised lessons conducted one-on-one in your home or at our state of the art campus in Hornsby!
+We can help you master your HSC syllabus and ace your upcoming HSC assessments with personalised lessons conducted one-on-one in your home or at one of our state of the art campuses in Hornsby or the Hills!